sui-foundation/sui-move-intro-course/unit-four/lessons/5_deployment_and_testing.md

     sui client call --function buy_and_take --module marketplace --package $PACKAGE_ID --args $MARKET_ID $ITEM_ID $PAYMENT_ID --type-args $PACKAGE_ID::widget::Widget 0x2::sui::SUI --gas-budget 1000
 ```

 You should see a long list of transaction effects in the console after submit this transaction.
-We can verify that the `widget` is owned by our address, and the `payments` `Table` now has an entry with the key of our address and value of a `SUI` coin object with balance of `1`.
+We can verify that the `widget` is owned by our address, and the `payments` `Table` now has an entry with the key of our address and should be of size `1`.

 ### Take Profits